jwagener-soundcloud/httmultiparty/README.md

 ## Quick Start and Example

-To start just "include HTTMultiParty" instead of "include HTTParty" into your client class.
+To start just `include HTTMultiParty` instead of `include HTTParty` into your client class.
 When you pass a query with an instance of a File as a value for a PUT or POST request, the wrapper will use a bit of magic and multipart-post to execute a multipart upload:

 ```ruby
 require 'httmultiparty'